 Council has limited documented agreed levels of service for assets which it manages.
-Current levels are based on historical provision or staff interpretation of policies.
-Improvement in this area will be delivered over the course of this Strategy to identify the levels of service that the community expects, as well as the levels of service that are affordable within the available funding.
+Current levels are based on available budget allocations, grant opportunities, combined with historical service level provision.
+Refinement in this area will be delivered over the course of this Strategy to identify the levels of service that the community expects, as well as the levels of service that are affordable within the available funding.